Biles: FBI turned ‘blind eye’ to reports of gymnasts’ abuse

 Biles said a message needs to be sent: “If you allow a predator to harm children, the consequences will be swift and severe.
 Enough is enough.”

 The hearing is part of a congressional effort to hold the FBI accountable after multiple missteps in investigating the case, including the delays that allowed the now-imprisoned Nassar to abuse other young gymnasts.
-At least 40 girls and women said they were molested after the FBI had been made aware of allegations against Nassar in 2015.
+All four witnesses said they knew girls or women who were molested by Nassar after the FBI had been made aware of allegations against him in 2015.

 Wray blasted his own agents who failed to appropriately respond to the complaints and made a promise to the victims that he was committed to “make damn sure everybody at the FBI remembers what happened here” and that it never happens again.